mhotzel/dlsdwh/README.md

 - reports, which help our staff to order the right quantities
 - reports for analyzing card transactions, the frequency of customer visits and so on

+The application is designed to import pos data from the SCHAPFL Cash register and Pos System.